AquaAuma/cross-sector_resource_change/README.md

 # national exposure to cross-sector climate impacts

 Code and analysis on short-term and long-term exposure to climate change across sectors of fisheries, water, and agriculture related to the following manuscript:
-Maureaud A. et al. *National exposure to gradual and sudden cross-sector climate impacts in a world connected by trade*
+Maureaud A., Ramsay K., Kasptein E., Blanchard J., Gosling S., Jagermeyr J., Sandall E., Randrianarisoa N., Eddy T., Petrik C., Schewe J., Pinsky M. *National exposure to gradual and sudden cross-sector climate impacts in a world connected by trade*

 Project aim: assess the cross-sector exposure to shocks and long-term change in water, agriculture, and fisheries resources from climate change and how they challenge current international trade and governance structures.